 A Convincing Bargain

 Being held hostage isn’t fun.
-This wasn’t my first playing captive and it sure as hell wasn’t my last go at it.
+This wasn’t my first time playing captive and it sure as hell wasn’t my last go at it.
 In my line of work, something like this isn’t considered out of ordinary.
 I knew that this was ultimately going to lead to a very constructive conversation so I didn’t bother wasting my time and energy looking for escape routes and weak links in the squad holding me hostage.
-Instead, I just basked in the peace and glory of this peculiarly beautiful place.
+Instead, I just basked in the peace and glory of this peculiarly prosperous place.

 The lord’s keep wasn’t too extravagant.
 It was no better than the rest of the buildings in the town centre except for the size.
 The keep was huge.
 It was large enough to cram every person in the town if they needed shelter in special circumstances.
 The grounds spread wide and were well-tended.
 Multiple teams of guards circuited around the grounds which felt quite unnecessary.
 The place looked like it had too much security.
 Much more than it could possibly need.